St. John's Cemetery

 (G) In each case of burial a written statement giving the name, late residence, age, place of birth, place of death, date of death, sex, name of deceased’s nearest relative or friend, date of interment, description of where interred, and the name of the funeral director shall be provided so that an accurate register may be kept.

-(H) The St. John's Cemetery Board shall not be responsible for any error occurring from want of precise and proper instructions regarding the location of any burials, nor where such instructions are not given in writing.
+(H) St. John’s Cemetery shall not be responsible for any error occurring from want of precise and proper instructions regarding the location of any burials, nor where such instructions are not given in writing.
 Any such erroneous instructions shall be the sole responsibility of the person or persons giving them.

 (I) No interment shall be made on a Sunday or on a statutory holiday except by an order of the Medical Officer of Health.